 The Texas Method

 This program is a three-day per week program that includes a heavy day, a light day, and a medium day for the bench press.
-It also relies on linear progression on a weekly basis, but also involves a daily undulating periodization model where across a week the intensity changes.
+It also relies on linear progression on a weekly basis, but also involves a daily undulating periodization (DUP) training model where across a week the intensity changes.

 The Texas method is a great program for intermediate individuals, who want to practice the bench press more frequently with more volume and want to have a day to push for personal bests.